hpc-cofc/documentation/README.md

 # Available Resources

 We recently purchased a new Linux cluster that will be in full operation in late April 2019.
-Faculty and staff can request accounts by emailing [email](mailto:hpc@cofc.edu).
-Students can ask their faculty/staff advisors/mentors to submit a request on their behalf.
+Faculty and staff can request accounts by emailing [hpc@cofc.edu](mailto:hpc@cofc.edu) or filling out a [service request](https://cofc.teamdynamix.com/TDClient/Requests/ServiceDet?ID=35085).
+Students are eligible for accounts upon endorsement or sponsorship by their faculty/staff mentor.

 The new cluster will be composed of
 - **10 compute nodes** each with 2x 20-core 2.4GHz Intel Xeon Skylake CPUs, 192GB of memory and 480GB of local storage,